joemasilotti/TurboNavigator/README.md

 A drop-in class for [Turbo Native](https://github.com/hotwired/turbo-ios) apps to handle common navigation flows.

-> Note: This package is still being actively developed and subject to breaking changes without warning.
+> !IMPORTANT
+> This package is currently being upstreamed into turbo-ios!
+All future development is happening on the [turbo-navigator branch](https://github.com/hotwired/turbo-ios/pull/158).

 ![Turbo Navigator screenshot demo](.github/images/demo.png)